CambridgeSemiticsLab/BH_time_collocations/readme.md

 <hr>

 ### Works Cited
 Stefanowitsch, Anatol and Stefan Th.
 Gries.
-"Collostructions: Investigating the interaction of words and constrictions."
+"Collostructions: Investigating the interaction of words and constructions."
 International Journal of Corpus Linguistics 8:2 (2003): 209-243.